What is it?

 Additional information

-The Royal Medal of Honor is different from the designation "Royal."
-An association or institution with the Royal Medal of Honor may not call itself "Royal."
+The Royal Medal of Honor is distinct from the designation "Royal."
+An association or institution that has been awarded the Royal Medal of Honor may not call itself "Royal."